KasparEtter/ef1p/pages/email/email.md

 Many email service providers support a technique known as [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing) as part of their address normalization.
-This technique allows you to enter a variant of your address whenever someone asks you for your email address.
 By restricting the character set for user names more than the standard demands, an email service provider can designate a special character, which is valid according to the standard but not in the set for user names,